 What is your Research Method?

-This chapter must tell the project supervisor the methods you are using for your research, with some additional information.
-The additional information will depend on the selected research method:
+This chapter must tell the project supervisor the methods you are using for your research.
+Additional information will depend on the selected research method:

 - Interviews – Who are you interviewing?
 How many interviews?
 What job roles?
-What format is the interview?
+Is the interview structured?
 What are the questions?
 Where did these questions come from?

 - Questionnaires – How are you collecting data?
 What are the questions?
 Why are you asking these questions?